hrharkins/gochan-life/README.md

 ## Why?

-Cause I wanted to see what that would look like.
+Because I wanted to see what that would look like.

 ## So, how deos this differ from every other implementation out there?